otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 MAC key reveal message once they receive, validate, and successfully decrypt a data message.
 This message does not contain encrypted plaintext provided by the user.
-Its purpose is to immediately reveal MAC keys to provide data message deniability for the other party.
+Its purpose is to immediately reveal MAC keys to provide data message deniability for the other party, much like a "heartbeat" message in OTRv3.

 #### Decreased participation deniability for the initiator